CSGraduateCouncil-VirginiaTech/csgc-website/meetings.md

 	**Note:** this mailing list is open to anyone with a vt.edu email address, including the faculty members.
 * Please address sensitive questions or concerns to [gradcouncil@cs.vt.edu](mailto:gradcouncil@cs.vt.edu), which is directed **only** to the current year's [elected officers](/officers/).

-* Please feel free to take a look at the [GitHub repositories](https://github.com/CSGraduateCouncil-VirginiaTech) run by the group, (e.g. updating this website).
+* To connect with other CS@VT grad students, you can join this non-grad-council-run [Discord Server](https://docs.google.com/document/d/1h9vprpDdoIkWz8ta12GbKWO-siAQJN26gDEmV2_4goU/edit?disco=AAAAH2gM-3Y).

-* Also feel free to reach out to students at this Unofficial and non-Council run or operated [Discord Server](https://docs.google.com/document/d/1h9vprpDdoIkWz8ta12GbKWO-siAQJN26gDEmV2_4goU/edit?disco=AAAAH2gM-3Y).
+* Please feel free to take a look at our [GitHub repositories](https://github.com/CSGraduateCouncil-VirginiaTech) and participate (e.g. updating this website) if you wish.

 ## <a name="MinutesandConstitution"></a>Minutes and Constitution<a href="#MinutesandConstitution"><i class="fa fa-link" aria-hidden="true"></i></a>
 If you're interested in what happens at Grad Council meetings, you've come to the right place.